cyberbotics/webots/docs/discord/technical-questions.md

 %end

 ##### David Mansolino [cyberbotics] 03/30/2020 05:43:28
-`@Luftwaffel` you're right, I will correct the name of the launh files.
+`@Simon Steinmann` you're right, I will correct the name of the launh files.
 Thank you

 `@CadenGS`, which version of Windows are you using?
 Can you trying launching the installer as administrator?